 Verify that you have the SSH fingerprint of the backup file server.
-Only an SHA256 hashed ECDSA key is accepted as a fingerprint.
+Only an SHA256 hashed ECDSA (256 bit) key is accepted as a fingerprint.
 See Find the SSH Fingerprint of a Remote Server.

-- To provide access credentials to the backup location, click Edit in the upper right of the page.
+- Click Edit in the upper right of the page to configure backups.

 - Enter the IP address or host name of the backup file server.